SchlossLab/Tomkovich_Vendor_XXXX_2020/README.md

 ```
 Rscript code/compare_models.R
 ```
-Compare classification model OTUs to the OTUs that varied across sources and/or were altered by clindamycin treatment.
+Compare OTUs that were important to the 3 classification models to the OTUs that varied across sources and/or were altered by clindamycin treatment.
 ```
 Rscript code/venn_diagram_comparisons.R
 ```